gillandsiphon/gillandsiphon.github.io/content/posts/scrabble-case-study.md

 !["scrabble36"](/img/scrabble36.png)

-* I think it looks pretty good, but I don't think it sells the crossword analogy.
-I don't want to add too many distinct motifs into the piece, so I'll pause this idea here.
+* I think this can be molded into something... but I don't think it's going to sell the crossword analogy.
+I don't think this is a direction I want to keep exploring, so I'll pause here.